Embraer ERJ family: Operational history

-In December 1996, the first delivery of the ERJ145 was made to ExpressJet Airlines (then the regional division of Continental Airlines flying as Continental Express).
-As a newly-established company, ExpressJet chose the ERJ145 with which to launch its operations; this was achieved in April 1997, the same month that Embraer completed deliveries to the operator.
+In December 1996, the first delivery of the ERJ 145 was made to ExpressJet Airlines (then the regional division of Continental Airlines flying as Continental Express).
+As a newly established company, ExpressJet chose the ERJ 145 with which to launch its operations; this was achieved in April 1997, the same month that Embraer completed deliveries to the operator.
 Particular value was attached the American market as there was a near-insatiable hunger for regional aircraft at this time, and thus a substantial amount of potential sales to capitalise upon.

-The ERJ145 quickly entered service with various other operators throughout the Americas, being particularly popular on high-demand regional routes.
+The ERJ 145 quickly entered service with various other operators throughout the Americas, being particularly popular on high-demand regional routes.
 However, the type proved to be less successful in the European market allegedly on account of logistical difficulties.
 Nonetheless, several European operators did emerge; LOT Polish Airlines operated as many as 14 ERJ145s, while British Regional Airlines also flew the type on behalf of the national flag carrier British Airways.

-During the early 2000s, various governments opted to procure the ERJ145 as dedicated transports for high-ranking officials, amongst some other purposes.
+During the early 2000s, various governments opted to procure the ERJ 145 as dedicated transports for high-ranking officials, amongst some other purposes.
 One such country was Belgium, who operated a pair of ERJ145s for VIP transport, regularly carrying the Belgian prime minister, cabinet members, members of the royal family, or military officials, between 2001 and 2020.

-By the 2020s, various operators had elected to retire their ERJ145 fleets in favour of newer airliners; they have often been replaced by members of Embraer's E-Jet family.
+By the 2020s, various operators had elected to retire their ERJ 145 fleets in favour of newer airliners; they have often been replaced by members of Embraer's E-Jet family.
 Aircraft formerly used as regional airliners have often been sold on to charter operators.
 To capitalise on the growing sector of corporate/private travellers, some customers have elected to acquire secondhand ERJ145s from regional operators and refurbishing them with new interiors with more luxurious fittings to suit their new role.
-As of August 2021, the largest operator of the ERJ145 is CommutAir, which serves as United Express under United Airlines, possessing a fleet of 165 aircraft.
+As of August 2021, the largest operator of the ERJ 145 is CommuteAir, which serves as United Express under United Airlines, possessing a fleet of 165 aircraft.

 During September 1999, the slightly smaller ERJ140 was introduced; it performing its first flight on 27 June 2000, and entering commercial service in July 2001.
 Envoy Air, the regional jet subsidiary of American Airlines flying as American Eagle, operated the majority of the ERJ140s built, including the first to be delivered (N800AE) However, Envoy Air opted to withdraw all of their ERJ140 fleet in mid-2020.
 By early 2005, 74 ERJ140s had been delivered; while this model has been marketed as ERJ140, its designation on the company's internal documents and on FAA certification is EMB 135KL.
-In March 2007, ExpressJet entered into a short-term agreement to operate some regional routes for JetBlue Airways using its ERJ145 aircraft.
+In March 2007, ExpressJet entered into a short-term agreement to operate some regional routes for JetBlue Airways using its ERJ 145 aircraft.

-In May 2017, the ERJ135 was leased $33,000 to $43,000 per month ($,000 to $,000 per year) and the ERJ145 $38,000 to $55,000 per month ($,000 to $,000 per year).
+In May 2017, the ERJ 135 was leased $33,000 to $43,000 per month ($,000 to $,000 per year) and the ERJ 145 $38,000 to $55,000 per month ($,000 to $,000 per year).

-As of 18 March 2018, the Embraer ERJ family was involved in 24 incidents, incurring a total of eight hull losses without any fatalities.